Organizational transformation challenges facing financial services

 Turning to the US, banks have been slow in digital adoption and could soon see the disruption from challenger banks seen in European markets.
 As consumer preferences show a decline in the use of bank branches, retail banks will need to focus on growth strategies and operating model redesign to compete against digital-only banks.

-One of the industry’s most significant developments, banking as a service (BaaS) is projected to be a $8.67 billion market by 2027, bringing greater operational transparency and better customer experience to retail banking.
+One of the industry’s most significant developments, banking as a service (BaaS) is projected to be an $8.67 billion market by 2027, bringing greater operational transparency and better customer experience to retail banking.

 As new technologies open up legacy infrastructure, fintechs and neo banks threaten to snatch £6.5 billion ($8.4 billion) in revenue from the big UK banks by 2024 unless they find ways to broaden revenue generation through their own BaaS platforms.

 As a rule of thumb, payments represent over 80% of customer interactions with banks.
-Unfortunately for banks, many of these payments are made through online payments specialists and digital merchants.
+Unfortunately for banks, many of these payments are made through online payment specialists and digital merchants.

 Banks generate fee-related revenue from payments, but margins have been whittled away by disintermediating merchant services while interest income is being taken away by Apple Pay, Google Pay, PayPal and others.
 There are a number of options for traditional banks to fight back on digital payments but it’s clear that all require them to break out of their conventional ways.